I wish to Thank you for visiting LifeGuard Ministries

 26 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 27 So God created man in His own image; in the image of God He created him; male and female He created them.
 28 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”
 NKJV

 Within these versus we read that we have been created in God’s image and this image is not a physical likeness…since God is Spirit and man was made corporeal.
-But since man was also given spirit and soul, in their image, He means that we carry the same moral attributes as His and that His moral law has been instilled within us along with other attributes such as intellect, ability to communicate and an emotional nature that goes beyond instinct contrary to animals, which live on instinct alone.
+But since man was also given spirit and soul, in their image, He means that we carry the same moral attributes as His and that His moral law has been instilled within us along with other attributes such as intellect, ability to communicate and an emotional nature that goes beyond instinct contrary to animals (when considering Morality), which live on instinct alone.
+When I say emotional contrary to animals, i mean that the morality that is displayed within humans to abstain from committing evil such as murder, adultery, etc. does not exist within the animal kingdom, since the animal will kill and mate out of shear instinct for survival on a regular basis.

 God’s moral law is not something that is foreign or impersonal to Him but it is an expression of His very person and will.
 It is His very nature.
 God does not decide to command love and forbid murder or human hatred, it is His very nature that instills a particular action and prohibits others.
 Just as God states love to be good because He Himself is love, and that to lie is wrong because God Himself cannot lie.